 The father said rumors were circulating in the region that a an extremist group that is located primarily in Northern Nigeria More attack could be coming at Chibok, where hundreds of girls, mostly Christian, were due to return to school to take exams.
 Some parents living in Chibok had time to bring their daughters from the school for the night.
 But others, living farther from the school, could not, he said.

 “Many parents living in neighboring villages of Chibok expressed the desire to bring their children (to school) on the day of the exam,” the father told World Watch Monitor, with anger in his voice.
 “But school officials opposed.
 Ultimately our children were abducted.”

 The father attended a meeting of about 50 parents of still-missing girls in Chibok on Thursday.
 He said many of those in attendance accused the school of negligence.

 “How one can explain the fact that the principal has chosen to keep students on school premises despite persistent rumors about Boko Haram’s attack?” he said.
 “Also, how can one understand that none of the daughters from school staff families has been abducted?”

 The parents are not getting many answers to their questions.
-They are, however, receiving word of a global outpouring of sympathy, and of anger toward Boko Haram and the Nigerian government’s inability to rescue the hostages.
+They are, however, receiving word of a global outpouring of sympathy, and of anger toward an extremist group that is located primarily in Northern Nigeria More and the Nigerian government’s inability to rescue the hostages.

 ”We believe they have realized that they are not alone in this difficult circumstances as many around the world support them,” said Rev. Samuel Dali, president of Ekklisiyar Yan Uwa a Nigeria, known as Church of the Brethren, or EYN Church.
 Most of the affected families are members of EYN Church.
 Dali and his delegation have been visiting families across Chibok, without security escort.